-Valid for Tamb 45-60°C. Limiting may occur for at temperatures >Tmax.
+(Valid for Tamb 45-60°C. Limiting may occur when the left hand side is larger than the right hand side)

 A.5 Block Diagram

 This Dingo Controller is designed for common negative installations (i.e. solar and load circuits are switched on the positive side).